 3. Get in Tune with Your Thoughts

 You can only bring every thought captive if you are in tune with your thoughts.
 When I first started tuning into my thoughts, I couldn’t believe how many thoughts I had every day.

 There had to be thousands of them.
 Some of them were thoughts I didn’t want to think about.
 Some of them were ideas that came out of nowhere.

 I was amazed at how my mind was running on its own all day.
 The scary thing is, I would “think” about all the thoughts that came in.
 As a result, my emotions responded and my mood would change constantly just because of those thoughts.

 This is exactly why the Bible says to take every thought captive.
 Thoughts basically run our lives and they can run us in the wrong direction.

 Since we are living in the world, we are subject to sin.
 Sinful thoughts and ideas will make their way in.

 Start paying attention to the thoughts coming into your mind.
 You will be amazed at the garbage that makes its way in.

 4. Capture Your Thoughts

 Now that you are aware of the thoughts that come into your mind.
 STOP those thoughts before you think about them.

-One thing you need to understand is, just because a thought comes into your mind doesn’t mean you are guilty of that thought.
+One thing you need to understand is just because a thought comes into your mind doesn’t mean you are guilty of that thought.
 Thoughts will come out of your control but what you do with those thoughts will determine if you are guilty.

-If we don’t capture our thought and we allow ourselves to act on it, we can get ourselves into a lot of trouble.
+If we don’t capture our thoughts and we allow ourselves to act on them, we can get ourselves into a lot of trouble.
 Having a mind like Christ means we need to think like Him.